Hyperion2220/gen-ai-agents-and-dev-tools/ai-agents/lmStudioAgents/README.md

 - insert_line: Insert a line at a specific position in a file
 - execute_command: Execute a bash command
 - view_file: View the contents of a file
+- describe_image: Analyze and describe the contents of an image file (v4 only)

 Master, would you like to code?
 You will be pleased.